 Chaos may be a ladder to growth, but it’s not something you’d want on your website.
-A poorly organized website — one without a proper website architecture — won’t just form a bad first impression on visitors, but also lead to a higher bounce rate and ultimately, kill conversions.
+A poorly organized website (one without a proper website structure) won’t just form a bad first impression on visitors, but also lead to a higher bounce rate and ultimately, kill conversions.
+And if you think that’s just a UX problem, think again: UX and SEO work together.

-But first, let’s start with the what and why of website architecture.
+But first, let’s start with the what and why of website structure.

-We’ll cover all that in more detail, but what do we mean by website information architecture?
+We’ll cover all that in more detail, but what do we mean by website information structure?

 You know the website architecture definition, but how is it different from website information architecture?

-So the biggest consideration when defining your website information architecture is to build one that’s organized, logical, and easy to navigate.
+So the biggest consideration when defining your website information architecture is to build one that’s organized and logical.
 You don’t want an architecture that enforces unnecessary clicks to reach pages.

-A well-crafted website structure is like a tree graph.
+A well-crafted website structure is like an upside-down tree.

 Website structuring plays an important role in both search engine optimization (SEO) and customer conversion.

-Most websites have some level of website architecture defined.
+Most websites have some level of website structure defined.

 But for medium-to-big, enterprise eCommerce websites with thousands of pages, even a slightly disorganized website architecture can lead to a lot of issues over time, such as: